Search This Site

 A power supply will normally have multiple types of connections...

-• ATX12V - This is a 4 pin power connector, also known as the P4 power connection.
+• ATX12V: this is a 4 pin power connector, also known as the P4 power connection.
 Don't get this confused with the one that goes along with the 20 pin connector - they are two separate connectors.
-This is a second connection for power on the motherboard
+This is a second connection for power on the motherboard.

-• 4 Pin Peripheral - Also known as a Molex connection (named after the company that created it), these are multiple use power connections that are used for case fans, hard drive, dvd drives and more.
-They are the general use power connections.
+• 4 Pin Peripheral: also known as a Molex connection (named after the company that created it), these are multiple use power connections that are used for case fans, hard drive, DVD drives and more.
+They are the general-use power connections.

-• Serial ATA - These are the computer power supply connections that are used for SATA drives, both hard drives and CD/DVD drives.
+• Serial ATA: these are the computer power supply connections that are used for SATA drives, both hard drives and CD/DVD drives.

-• 6 or 8 Pin Connector - A recent addition to computer power supplies.
+• 6 or 8 Pin Connector: a recent addition to computer power supplies.
 The 6 pin connections are used for PCI-E graphics cards but are being replaced by the 8 pin power connector for high end graphics cards.

 Buying Considerations